 Australia’s COVID-19 vaccine rollout was launched on 22 February 2021 with the provision of Pfizer to quarantine and frontline personnel and aged care and disability residents and staff.
 Distribution of AstraZeneca began on 5th March 2021.
 By 31 December 2021, all people aged 12 years and above were eligible to receive a COVID-19 vaccine.
 On 8 November 2021, the Australian Government initiated the vaccine booster program for 3rd doses.
 From 10 January 2022, the Australian Government expanded eligibility for the program to include those aged five to 11 years.
 Around 78.4% of the population have taken at least 1 dose of Covid-19 vaccine.

-The most updated mortality data for Australia was released on 28 February, covering Australian provisional mortality from January to November 2024.
+The most updated mortality data for Australia was released on 29 August 2025, covering Australian provisional mortality from January to May 2025.

+Deaths in 2025 are lower than 2023 and 2024 levels, but are still running well above pre-pandemic levels.
 The change in mortality patterns with vaccine rollout is abundantly clear.
 Deaths exhibited a step change within 2 months following start of rollout and have not returned to prior baseline.

 Natural population increase in Australia is declining with rising deaths and falling births despite an ongoing and an aggressive inward immigration policy which has seen a net gain of 445,640 people to the Australian population in 2023-24 and 1,184,750 people since 2021.
-Natural population growth will drop below 100,000 in 2024 if current trending continues.

-3. Hong Kong Has Natural Population Contraction since 2020 When Deaths First Exceeded Births
+4. Hong Kong Has Natural Population Contraction since 2020 When Deaths First Exceeded Births

 All data presented is from the Hong Kong statistics department and extracted from published public domain reports.